MiriamHuanca/AngularLibreries/README.md

-# AngularLibreries
+# Angular Libreries

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0.

-## Development server
+## Development library

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng generate library` for a dev libreries.
+The app will automatically create files.

+## 🧐 What's inside?

+A quick look at the top-level files and directories you'll see in a Angular libreries.

+    .
+    ├── node_modules
+    └── projects
+        └── ngr-table
+            └── src
+                └── lib
+                      ├── ngr-table.component.ts
+                      ├── ngr-table.module.ts
+                      └── ngr-table.service.ts
+                ├── public-api.ts
+                └── test.ts
+            ├── ng-package.json
+            └── package.json
+    ├── src
+    └── README.md

+1. **`package.json`**: Here you changes name, version and other of the library.
+In the part of peerDependencies are the libreries that our library needs (material, bootstrap, etc).

+2. **`public-api.ts`**: Which files are exported so that users can use our library.

+3. **`README.md`**: A text file containing useful reference information about your project.

 ## Code scaffolding